5l1v3r1/ssp-backend/README.md

 # General idea
 Build Status: [![Build Status](https://travis-ci.org/SchweizerischeBundesbahnen/ssp-backend.svg?branch=master)](https://travis-ci.org/SchweizerischeBundesbahnen/ssp-backend)

-We at [@SchweizerischeBundesbahnen](https://github.com/SchweizerischeBundesbahnen) have a lot of projects who need changes on their projects all the time.
-As those settings are (and that is fine) limited to the administrator roles, we had to do a lot of manual changes like:
+We at [@SchweizerischeBundesbahnen](https://github.com/SchweizerischeBundesbahnen) own a lot of projects which receive changes all the time.
+As those settings are (and that is fine) limited to administrative roles, we had to do a lot of manual work like:

 OpenShift:
 - Creating new projects with certain attributes
-- Updating projects metadata like billing information
+- Updating project metadata like billing information
 - Updating project quotas
 - Creating service-accounts

 Persistent storage:
-- Create gluster volumes
+- Creating gluster volumes
-- Increase the size of a gluster volume
+- Increasing gluster volume sizes
-- Create PV, PVC, Gluster Service & Endpoints in OpenShift
+- Creating PV, PVC, Gluster Service & Endpoints in OpenShift

 Billing:
-- Create a billing report for diffrent platforms
+- Creating billing reports for different platforms

 AWS:
-- Create and manage AWS S3 Buckets
+- Creating and managing AWS S3 Buckets

 Sematext:
-- Create and manage sematext logsene apps
+- Creating and managing sematext logsene apps

-So we built this tool which allows users to do certain things in self service.
-The tool checks permissions & certain conditions.
+Because of that we built this tool which allows users to execute certain tasks in self service.
+The tool checks permissions & multiple defined conditions.

 # Components
-- The Self-Service-Portal Backend (as container)
+- The Self-Service-Portal Backend (as a container)
 - The Self-Service-Portal Frontend (see https://github.com/SchweizerischeBundesbahnen/cloud-selfservice-portal-frontend)
 - The GlusterFS-API server (as a sytemd service)